-They check all the marks for freshness, flavor, and elevating Blackness in the food industry.
+They check all the marks for freshness, flavor, and elevating Black culture within the food industry.

 I was standing in my friend’s kitchen, watching him toss shrimp and breadcrumbs into a sizzling pan and squeeze lemon over the top.

 We were making po’boys, one of my favorite Southern sandwiches — rich in flavor and generous with the bread.

 I always assumed they were made better by the professionals, but here my friend was, cursing at Sunday night football in his sweatpants and casually telling me about the “fond,” all the little roasty bits in the bottom of the pan.

 His eyes glimmered when he told me about the new dishes he had recently mastered.